Sette note in nero: Plot

-At the hospital, the police talk to the badly injured Rospini, who can barely gasp out his explanation of the events.
-Back in 1972, the old woman, Signora Casati, had an illicit buyer for a valuable painting in a nearby gallery.
-Francesco, Rospini, and Agneta Bignardi had all been involved in stealing it.
-Rospini killed a guard, a fact mentioned in a letter Agneta wrote to Casati.
-Rospini was not trying to kill Virginia, but only trying to retrieve the letter.
-Casati was already dead when he arrived, having been killed by Francesco, who sustained a twisted ankle after jumping out of a window.
-It was Francesco who murdered Agneta five years ago after she enraged him by trying to make off with the painting alone.
+At the hospital, Rospini confesses to the police: In 1972, the elderly woman, Signora Casati, had a buyer for the Vermeer painting.
+Francesco, Rospini, and Agnese planned to steal the painting.
+Francesco killed a guard at the art gallery, a fact mentioned in a letter Agnese wrote to Casati.
+When Agnese's skeleton was found, it became evident that Francesco killed her.
+Casati was already dead when Rospini arrived at her house, having been killed by Francesco, who sustained a twisted ankle after jumping out of a window.
+When Virginia arrived, Rospini chased her only to retrieve the letter.

-Alone with her husband, Virginia becomes more and more frightened by the gradual confluences of elements from her vision.
-The last crucial link in the chain occurs when Francesco sees the incriminating letter on the dresser.
-Virginia claims that she hasn't read it, but he refuses to believe her.
-He suddenly attacks his wife with a fireplace poker.
-His first blow misses as she ducks and it smashes a mirror (seen in the vision).
-The next blow strikes her on the head.
-As Virginia lies on the floor, bleeding profusely, he prepares to entomb her into the excavated hole in the wall.
-Finally, all the details of room fit with the vision: Virginia realizes that she was the victim all along.
-Francesco covers up the freshly-finished wall with a large cabinet.
+When Francesco arrives at the villa, Virginia is alarmed by his limp.
+He sees the incriminating letter and, believing Virginia has read it, knocks her out with a fireplace poker.
+As Virginia lies on the floor, he prepares to entomb her into the excavated hole in the wall.
+Virginia finally realizes that she was the victim all along.
+Francesco covers up the freshly finished wall with a large cabinet.

-A little later, Luca figures out from the magazine cover that it was actually possible for Francesco to have murdered Agneta Bignardi.
-He then races over to the Ducci villa, chased by two motorcycle cops who are trying to arrest him for speeding.
-He manages to keep them from arresting him long enough to elaborate his suspicions.
-Francesco invites them all into his house and into the room, expressing concern at his wife's disappearance.
-Despite the policemen's questions and Luca's remarks, they cannot find any evidence of foul play nor break Francesco's collected demeanor.
-As Luca turns to leave, escorted by the police, Virginia's wristwatch chime starts playing from the wall behind the cabinet—exposing Francesco and saving Virginia.
+Having learned from the stableman that the magazine cover photo actually dates back to 1972, Luca races over to the Ducci villa.
+Stopped by two motorcycle policemen, he insults one of the officers and gets them to follow him to the villa.
+There, Francesco invites them all in, feigning concern over Virginia's disappearance.
+Despite Luca's suspicions, they find no evidence of foul play.
+As Luca turns to leave, escorted by the police, Virginia's wristwatch chime starts playing from the wall behind the cabinet, exposing Francesco and saving Virginia.